Apify PPE Pricing Explained: Pay Per Event Model, Strategy, and Code Examples

 }

-}**Important:** The eventTitle appears in the user's billing dashboard as "X results" or "X pages".
-Choose a noun that users immediately understand. "result", "page", "profile", "report", and "query" are all clear. "unit" and "credit" are vague and confuse users.
+}Important: The eventTitle appears in the user's billing dashboard as "X results" or "X pages".
+Clear nouns like "result", "page", "profile", "report", and "query" set correct expectations.
+Vague terms like "unit" and "credit" confuse users and increase support requests.

 Setting the price in actor.json only defines the rate.
-You must explicitly charge events in your code using Actor.addChargeForEvent().
-If you never call this method, users pay nothing regardless of what the pricing model says.
+Developers must explicitly charge events in code by calling Actor.addChargeForEvent().
+If this method is never called, users pay nothing regardless of the pricing model configuration.

 import { Actor } from 'apify';